cultureandempire/cultureandempire.github.io/cande.md

 It was strange to picture General Alexander "petitioning" lawmakers like a cheap lobbyist.
 More than likely, he wasn't really in charge.
 After all, this was the man who turned his war room [into the helm](http://www.theguardian.com/commentisfree/2013/sep/15/nsa-mind-keith-alexander-star-trek) of Captain Kirk's Star Ship Enterprise.
 One wonders how secure such a person actually felt.
 We can surmise that although the NSA has the files on every person of interest, it perhaps does not have the real power.
 I see the NSA as the geeks of the Spider, the CIA and DOD its bullies.

-And indeed, after I'd written this, [General Alexander resigned](http://www.reuters.com/article/2013/10/16/us-usa-nsa-transition-idUSBRE99F12W20131016) "to spend more time with his family".
+And indeed, after I'd written this, [General Alexander resigned](http://www.reuters.com/article/2013/10/16/us-usa-nsa-transition-idUSBRE99F12W20131016) "to spend more time with his family."
 Another nine top generals -- Major General Michael Carey, Navy Vice Admiral Tim Giardina, Major General C.M.M.
 Gurganus, Major General Gregg A. Sturdevant, Brigadier General Bryan Roberts, Major General Ralph Baker, Rear Admiral Charles Gaouette, Lieutenant General David Holmes Huntoon, and General Carter F. Ham -- all resigned or were dismissed around the same time, during the government shutdown of 2013.
 Coup or counter-coup, or just spring cleaning, the media did not report, nor speculate.

 One wonders how secure the G20 leaders felt, when they learned they were being bugged.
 "Oh, so *now* you want our support on Syria?
 Really?
 Didn't you hear it last week when I told my cabinet we'd rather be buggered by rabid wolves than cooperate with you?"